mathjax/MathJax/docs/html/_sources/configuration.txt

 involved in doing so that you need to take into consideration.
 See the :ref:`Notes About Shared Servers <cross-domain-linking>` for more details.

-When you load MathJax, it is common to include additional parameters for MathJax as part of the URL.
-These control MathJax's configuration, and are discussed in the :ref:`Configuration Objects <configuration>` section.
+When you load MathJax, it is common to request a specific configuration file as discussed in the section on :ref:`Using a Configuration File <config-files>` below, and in more detail in the :ref:`Common Configurations <common-configurations>` section.
 A typical invocation of MathJax would be

 .. code-block:: html